rayonlabs/G.O.D/docs/validator_setup.md

 3. Create and set up the `.vali.env` file:

-Within this you'll be asked for the gpu(s) you'd like to use for validation if you want to use more than one or a particular gpu index.
+Within this you'll be asked for the gpu(s) you'd like to use for validation.
+If you select the default, then gpu at index [0] will be used to evaluate all models.
+However, you can select whichever you'd like "3,4,5" would mean that evaluation jobs are spread between your third, fourth and fifth gpu, for example.

 ```bash
 task config